 Newport News Waterworks

-- Newport News Waterworks publishes an annual water quality report which includes information on fluoride levels in our water.
+- Newport News Waterworks publishes an annual water quality report which includes information on lead.